Updated: Jan 13

 We’ve been waiting for this since 2015 when we first started using USSD to connect simple feature phones to a digital ledger.
 The dream to be able to use a system we could share freely and build on with others is finally here.
-This is still just the beginning, but I am so grateful for the Red Cross and Sempo teams for making this happen.
+This is still just the beginning, but I am so grateful for the Red Cross teams for making this happen.

 This means we can fully customize the system to: